ivonunes/plumekit/docs/embedding/index.md

 <link rel="stylesheet" href="{asset('site.css')}">
 ```

-Use functions for host-specific behaviour such as asset resolution, URL generation, image helpers, or formatting values that should remain outside the template language.
+Use functions for host-specific behaviour such as asset resolution, URL generation, image helpers or formatting values that should remain outside the template language.

 ## Diagnostics